MessageHandler/MessageHandler.Quickstarts.EventGenerator/README.md

 ## How to implement it yourself

-Check out [this how to guide](https://www.messagehandler.net/docs/guides/stream-processing/configuration/) to learn how to configure a reaction yourself.
+Check out [this how to guide](https://www.messagehandler.net/docs/guides/stream-processing/buffered-dispatching/) to learn how to dispatch messages using the buffered dispatcher.